Our final lecture was a great way to finish off the semester and is something that I love and would be very interested in doing.

 Factual Story-Backpacking England in 7 pictures

-ON the 4th of May, 2011, I caught a plane destined for London, England
+of May, 2011, I caught a plane destined for London, England

 I saw the sights.